hning86/azuremlps/README.md

 # PowerShell Commandlets for Azure Machine Learning Studio & Web Service APIs
 ## Introduction
-This is a preview of PowerShell Commandlet Library for [Azure Machine Learning](https://studio.azureml.net).
+This is a preview release of PowerShell Commandlet Library for [Azure Machine Learning](https://studio.azureml.net).
 It allows you to interact with Azure Machine Learning Workspace, or Workspace for short.
 The supported operations are:

 * __Manage Workspace__
   * Get the metadata of Workspace(*[Get-AmlWorkspace](#get-amlworkspace)*)